The Morning Fix

 Approach

-Scheduled capture windows (photo/video) that didn’t interrupt rehearsals.
+• Capture windows that didn’t cut rehearsals.

 Impact